Selling your southern nest?

 Was it strictly for personal use, or was it a rental property for a portion of the time?
 How the property was used during ownership can have different tax implications.

-• Personal use property: You may be eligible for the principal residence exemption, which can eliminate capital gains tax.
+• Personal use property: You may be eligible for the principal residence exemption, which can eliminate Canadian capital gains tax.

 • Rental property: The principal residence exemption does not apply, and additional reporting may be required.

-• Mixed use: If the property was both partially rented and personally enjoyed, it is a question of how it was primarily used.
+• Mixed use: If the property was both partially rented and personally enjoyed, it is generally a question of how it was primarily used.

-Principle residence
+Principal residence

 Understanding taxation